Watson Wrongly Claims Corbyn Apologised for Anti-Semitic Mural Comments - Guido Fawkes

 “That is why Jeremy has expressed deep regret and apologised for that and actually said it was right the mural was taken down.”

-Actually Corbyn refused to apologise for his comment, saying he only regreted not “looking more closely” at it – that statement caused outrage in the PLP this weekend precisely because it stopped short of an apology.
-Watson clearly wishing Corbyn would just say sorry…
+Actually Corbyn refused to apologise for his comment, saying he only regreted not “looking more closely” at the mural – that statement caused outrage in the PLP this weekend precisely because it stopped short of an apology.
+Watson clearly wishes Corbyn would just say sorry…